kaclewtak/What-Makes-For-Good-Leadership-/README.md

-# What Makes For Good Leadership - Project Overview
+# Project Overview
 In depth analysis of Glassdoor reviews, gaining insights on what might make for good (or bad) leadership

+# Description of Methods

+# Conclusions

+# Future Work